Indianapolis Hospital Malpractice Attorney

 Unlike many firms, the Law Office of Kelley J. Johnson does not charge for having medical experts review your medical records to identify hospital errors.

-Can I Sue a Hospital?With over 15 years of litigation experience, Kelley J. Johnson has the knowledge and skill to hold accountable hospitals that have harmed patients through preventable errors.
+Can I Sue a Hospital?With nearly 20 years of litigation experience, Kelley J. Johnson has the knowledge and skill to hold accountable hospitals that have harmed patients through preventable errors.

 Can I Sue a Hospital?